cedricg-mirror/reflexions/README.md

 ## What is Reflexions Sandbox ?

-Reflexions is a Windows PE runtime supervision tool (EXE/DLL).
-It relies on an innovative approach to log the supervised code's behavior at the API level.
+Reflexions is a Windows PE runtime supervision tool (EXE/DLL) which relies on an innovative approach (without hooks) to log the supervised code's behavior at the API level.
-More than a sandbox, it is a tool that can be used for dynamic analysis (debugging) of a Windows process.
+It can be operated in two ways :
+- In a common way, where supervised activity is logged to files
+- In an interactive way, where supervised activity is output to a kernel debugger and allows break points to be set

 While not perfect, Reflexions is designed to defeat most of the 'usual' EDR evasion technics used by malicious codes as demonstrated with [BruteRatel](https://cedricg-mirror.github.io/2025/03/21/BruteRatelReflexionsAnalysis.html)

 Reflexions also comes with several handy features like :